 INSIGHTS BY MATERIAL

-In 2019, silicone hydrogel contact lenses accounted for a share of over 68% in the global contact lenses market.
-They are advanced soft contact lens material, which is aimed at increasing oxygen permeability (increased comfort, longer wear, and better eye health), wettability (better comfort) and clinical performance of contact lenses.
+In 2019, silicone hydrogel contact lenses accounted for a share of over 68% in the global contact lens market.
+They are advanced soft material, which is aimed at increasing oxygen permeability (increased comfort, longer wear, and better eye health), wettability (better comfort) and clinical performance of contact lenses.
 Hence, the presence of these benefits is likely to drive the growth of the segment.
 With the availability of exceptional health benefits, silicone hydrogel lenses are expected to witness high popularity among wearers, thereby influencing the market growth.

 The standard hydrogels segment is expected to grow at a CAGR of over 5% during the forecast period.
 Standard hydrogels are soft and made from a flexible plastic.
 They are used to correct a wide range of vision disorders.
 They are economical than silicone hydrogel material, however, they are more popular than rigid and gas permeable lenses.
 As the usage of silicone hydrogel material is increasing, the market for hydrogel is declining.
 However, affordability is the only differentiating factor, which is holding a market share of the segment.